springcomp/azure-functions-university/lessons/dotnet8/logging/README.md

 > 📝 **Tip** - App Insights is a comprehensive Application Performance Monitoring (APM) solution.
 As such, it does a lot more than collecting traces from a running application.
 In this lesson, you will mostly focus on interacting with App Insights using .NET's [Microsoft.Extensions.Logging.ILogger](https://learn.microsoft.com/en-us/dotnet/core/extensions/logging) abstraction.

-As you have seen on the previous section, each log is associated with a set of properties, two of which are its _Category_ and _Log Level_ properties.
+As you have seen on the previous section, each log is associated with a set of properties, two of which are its _CategoryName_ and _Severity Level_ properties.

 #### Log levels